A God of Relationship

 The Jews used to say, “Be perfect.”
 Jesus said this, “Be perfect like your heavenly Father is perfect.”

 And everybody like us would say, “Oh, that means I mustn’t commit any sins.
-I must be doing this and I must be doing that and I have to do all these things.”
+I must be doing this and I must be doing that and I have to do the novenas and i have to do all these things.”

 The Trinity is an action.
 It is a life.
 And the life is based on the revelation of Jesus of the Father: “Love one another as I have loved you.”
 And then you will understand the mystery begins to unfold.